-- Governance Committee (Secretariat: Corporate Planning & Strategy Div.)

-Composition: Chairman of the Board of Directors (the committee chair), President and Chief Executive

-Officer, 3 External Directors, 1 Internal Director, 1 External Audit & Supervisory Board of External Directors and External Audit & Supervisory Board Member

-Member

-Role: To study the state and future vision of Mitsui's corporate governance with the viewpoints responded to the revision of the Corporate Governance Code, carried out reviews of matters such framework of corporate governance of the Company, and the effectiveness of the Board of Directors.
+- Governance Committee (Secretariat: Corporate Planning & Strategy Div.) - Composition: Chairman of the Board of Directors (the committee chair), President and Chief Executive Officer, 3 External Directors, 1 Internal Director, 1 External Audit & Supervisory Board Member - Role:To study the state and future vision of Mitsui's corporate governance with the viewpoints of External Directors and External Audit & Supervisory Board Member - Activities: The Governance Committee was held three times in the year ended March 31, 2019 and responded to the revision of the Corporate Governance Code, carried out reviews of matters such framework of corporate governance of the Company, and the effectiveness of the Board of Directors.